clubdeck/clubdeck.github.io/index.md

 If you are experiencing crashes on an M1 Mac, some specific system libraries may not be entirely up to date - the solution is to enable "Open with Rosetta" for Clubdeck as described [on this page](https://support.apple.com/HT211861)

 ## Release notes

+## Version 1.9.6

+* Added invite on stage button in room chat
+* Added remove user from room button in room chat
+* Added the ability to see all past replays for user or club (no limit)
+* Removed room sections when in a social room
+* Removed unused options in social rooms (move to audience, hand permissions, share room)
+* Allowed room creator to delete own room chat messages from replay
+* Removed the ability to enter a new line in the text input for room chats (not supported on Clubhouse)
+* Removed hand raising option for social rooms in room composer
+* Fixed room visibility toggle bug
+* Added missing aria labels to event templates (accessibility)
+* Fixed autogain / loudness issue on some setups

 ## Version 1.9.5